epfl-ada/ada-2023-project-bavmaresearch/README.md

 These are some ideas that we wanted to implement, but we need more ressources and time.
 - Extract sentiment analysis score of a movie from plot.
 - Extract sentiment score of movie reviews and tweets.
-- Multiple analysis on the Stanford dataset.
+- Multiple analysis on the Stanford CoreNLP dataset.